nightingale/nightingale.github.io/README.md

-nightingale.github.io
+Nightingale Documentation
 =====================

 This is the documentation for Nightingale.
-Testing out FlatDoc.
+The left side is the navigation.